 - Add the vanilla and stir it in.

-- On low speed, slowly add the flour and the salt.
-When the flour is mostly incorporated, increase the speed of the mixer until the ingredients come together to form a nice cookie dough.
+- On low speed, add the flour and the salt.
+When the flour is mostly incorporated, increase the speed of the mixer until the ingredients come together to form a cookie dough.

-- Place the tart pan in the oven, and bake the cookie until the edges turn golden, about 20 to 25 minutes.
+- Place the tart pan in the oven, and bake the cookie until the edges turn golden, about 20 minutes.

-- Let the tart cool completely before un-molding onto a serving plate (check out my trick for removing a tart from a tart pan!).
-Do not top with the whipped cream or the strawberries until you are sure the tart has cooled completely.
+- Let the tart cool completely before unmolding onto a serving plate (check out my tricks for removing a tart from a tart pan!).

 For the strawberries